Where are the donors who still have high giving capacity? How do you move forward in a volatile environment?

 Even if their net worth is still in the 8-figure range, these donors often now are feeling differently about their relative wealth.
 As a result, they are not as likely to make major gifts.

-Bottom Line: Regardless of the uncertain times, move forward.
+Bottom Line: Your major donors still have significant giving capacity.
+Regardless of the uncertain times, move forward.

 Don’t let up.
 Your cause needs gifts and more resources, right now – not later.